Additional Bed Bug Resources

 Our bed bug pest control plans are custom tailored to your specific situation and needs.
 Not all bed bug infestations are the same.
 Despite their name, bed bugs can also infest cushioned furniture and other areas of your home.
 One of the most proven and effective methods to control bed bug infestations is heat treatments.
 Learn more about our bed bug heat treatments here.

-Detecting the bed bugs can often be the most part of bed bug pest control.
+Detecting the bed bugs can often be the most difficult part of bed bug pest control.
 This is why Clegg’s has employed two bed bug detection dogs.
 These dogs can sniff out bed bug infestations so our pest control professionals know where to implement our bed bug pest control solutions.

 Bed bugs are one of the most prevalent species of insect in the U.S. Based on the latest Bugs Without Borders Survey, conducted by the National Pest Management Association and the University of Kentucky, 99.6% of pest control professionals stated that they had come across a bed bug infestation in the last year.